 This minimalistic application includes all functionality required for batch image processing.
 Adding a watermark to hundreds or thousands of images will consume minimal effort.

 On the other hand depending on how well you know Photoshop tools you can use various methods to do it.
-Below we will describe one of them.
+Below we will describe how to watermark photos in Photoshop.

 Open a picture you’d like to watermark and the watermark file.
 If you do not have a separate watermark file, you’ll need to create one.
 A text watermark needs to be converted into an image.